tc39/proposal-temporal/docs/duration.md

 **Returns:** a new `Temporal.Duration` object.

 All of the arguments are optional.
-Any missing or `undefined` numerical arguments are taken to be zero, and all non-integer numerical arguments are rounded to the nearest integer, towards zero.
+Any missing or `undefined` numerical arguments are taken to be zero, and all arguments must be integers.
 Any non-zero arguments must all have the same sign.

 Use this constructor directly if you have the correct parameters already as numerical values.